Do you want to learn how to display full size images in WordPress?

 add_filter( 'big_image_size_threshold', '__return_false' );

-Method 4: Open Full-Size WordPress Images in a Lightbox
+Method 4: Open Full Size WordPress Images in a Lightbox (Best For Photo Galleries)

-After installing and activating the plugin, see our step by step guide on creating an image gallery in WordPress with the lightbox effect.
+After installing and activating the plugin, see our step-by-step guide on creating an image gallery in WordPress.

-Finally, it’s important to note that if you add images with large dimensions, it’s essential to optimize them for the web, so you don’t slow down your website.
+No matter what method you use to add images with large dimensions, it’s essential to optimize them for the web, so you don’t slow down your website.